"So that's their plan? They wanna put Krang's face up there and scare the country into submission!"

 - Noted comic book author Peter David tends to do this.
 Terrorists bomb emotionally vulnerable parts of America, including half of Mount Rushmore.
 Then The Hulk, who hasn't quite been mentally stable in a while, smashes the rest of it to powder.
 It's restored by the Deus ex Machina "Molecule Man", who can do pretty much whatever he wants.
 Then some years later, Captain Marvel, a trained cosmically powered warrior, uses Rushmore to launch himself into Kree space (he had to power up to aim right as planets move).
 A few moments afterward...much of Rushmore crumbles.
 And IIRC, in DC continuity, in Young Justice George's face exploded outwards as there was a secret base inside it.

-- The Wolverine Arc "Old Man Logan" involved Hawkeye and Wolverine driving along the side of Mt.
+- The Wolverine Bad Future story "Old Man Logan" involved Hawkeye and Wolverine driving along the side of Mt.
 Rushmore while on their trip across the country.
-The two-page spread depicting this shows that the current President, assumed to be some version of the Red Skull, is shown to have had his "face" added on the left side of the mountain.
+The two-page spread depicting this shows that super villain and President Evil Red Skull has had his "face" added on the left side of the mountain.

 - A one-time chapter opening page joke in Bowling King had all of the faces on Mount Rushmore replaced with main character Shautieh Ley's face.
 Uh, four of them, that is.